sai-shashank-09/Cab_Booking_Analysis/README.md

 ### **2️⃣ Driver Performance & Efficiency**
 - Find drivers with average ratings below 3.0 in the past 3 months.
-- Identify the top 5 drivers with longest trips.
+- Identify the top 5 drivers with the longest trips.
 - Detect drivers with high cancellation percentages.

 ### **3️⃣ Revenue & Business Metrics**
 - Calculate total revenue from completed rides in the last 6 months.
-- Identify top 3 most frequently traveled routes.
+- Identify the top 3 most frequently traveled routes.
-- Analyze correlation between driver ratings and earnings.
+- Analyze the correlation between driver ratings and earnings.

 ### **4️⃣ Operational Efficiency & Optimization**
 - Analyze average waiting time by pickup location.